kubeovn/docs/docs/guide/setup-options.en.md

 The LB feature is enabled in the default installation.

+The spec field `enableLb` has been added to the subnet crd definition since Kube-OVN v1.12.0 to migrate the LB function of Kube-OVN to the subnet level.
+You can set whether to enable the LB function based on different subnets.
+The `enable-lb` parameter in the `kube-ovn-controller` deployment is used as a global switch to control whether to create a load-balancer record.
+The `enableLb` parameter added in the subnet is used to control whether the subnet is associated with a load-balancer record.
+After the previous version is upgraded to v1.12.0, the `enableLb` parameter of the subnet will automatically inherit the value of the original global switch parameter.

 ## NetworkPolicy Settings

 Kube-OVN uses ACLs in OVN to implement NetworkPolicy.